Siam Hanghal: Early career and Bengaluru FC

 Born in Churachandpur, Manipur, Hanghal began his football career at the Tata Football Academy before beginning his professional career in the I-League with Pailan Arrows.
 After not gaining much playing time during the 2012–13 season, Hanghal was loaned to I-League 2nd Division side DSK Shivajians.
 After the season, Hanghal signed with newly established Bengaluru FC for the 2013–14 I-League campaign.
 He made his professional debut for the club on 22 September 2013 in Bengaluru FC's first ever match against Mohun Bagan.
 He started the match and played the full ninety as Bengaluru FC drew 1–1.
 He then scored his first professional goal for the club on 23 October 2013 against Dempo.
 His sixth minute strike was the first in a 3–1 victory.
 During his three year spell with Bengaluru FC, Hanghal won two I-League titles and a Federation Cup.

 NorthEast United (loan)

-On 10 July 2015 it was announced that Hanghal had been drafted by NorthEast United for the 2015 Indian Super League season.
+On 10 July 2015 it was announced that Hanghal had been drafted by NorthEast United for the 2015 Indian Super League.
 He made his debut for the team on 6 October 2015 against the Kerala Blasters.
 He started the match and played the whole 90 minutes as NorthEast United lost 3–1.